Up to 50% off sofas & mattresses — limited‑time deals.

 • Tape the footprint, then walk your real routes and measure the delivery path.

-• Sit for 5–10 minutes: check knee comfort, back support, and whether you slide forward.
+• Sit for 5–10 minutes and check knee comfort, back support, and whether you slide forward.

-• Choose layout based on use cases (lounging, hosting, guest sleep), not just aesthetics.
+• Choose the layout around real use cases—lounging, hosting, and guest sleep—not just looks.

-• Spend on structure (frame + suspension); plan to refresh cushions/covers over time.
+• Spend on structure first, then plan to refresh cushions or covers over time.

-• Choose fabrics and colors that match your cleaning tolerance and sunlight exposure.
+• Choose fabrics and colors that match your cleaning tolerance, sunlight exposure, and household habits.

 How do I choose a sofa for a small living room?

-Prioritize slimmer arms, exposed legs, and a shallower overall depth so the space keeps physical and visual “air.”
-A loveseat plus one chair can seat more comfortably than an oversized sofa that blocks circulation, especially in apartments and narrow rooms.
+Prioritize slimmer arms, exposed legs, and a shallower overall depth so the room keeps both physical and visual breathing space.
+In many small rooms, a loveseat plus one chair works better than one oversized sofa that blocks circulation.

 What’s the best sofa fabric for pets and kids?

 Look for tight weaves, heathered colors, and removable covers.
-If claws are a concern, avoid loose looped textures that can snag.
-If spills are common, prioritize stain resistance and cleaning codes you can realistically follow.
+If claws are a concern, avoid loose looped textures that snag easily.
+If spills are common, prioritize stain resistance and cleaning rules you can actually follow.

 How do I choose a sofa for back comfort?

-Start with seat depth and back support: you should be able to sit back without perching or slumping.
-Test whether your lower back relaxes after several minutes, then see if a simple lumbar pillow makes it better; if it does, you can “tune” the sofa to different bodies.
+Start with seat depth and back support.
+You should be able to sit back without perching or slumping.
+Then stay there for a few minutes and see whether your lower back settles or gets restless.
+If a simple lumbar pillow improves the feel, that is usually a good sign.

 Should I buy a sleeper sofa or an air mattress?

-If guests stay monthly or more, a sleeper can earn its space—especially if you also need a primary lounging sofa.
-If it’s a few times a year, a quality air mattress (stored in a closet) often costs less, feels better, and keeps your everyday sofa lighter and simpler.
+If guests stay monthly or more, a sleeper can earn its floor space—especially if it will also be your main lounging sofa.
+If overnight guests are rare, a good air mattress stored in a closet is often cheaper, lighter, and easier to live with.

 FAQs